Inclusion and Freedom of Expression

 - create an environment in which college presidents and other stakeholders can work together to build an ecosystem where inclusion and freedom of expression are complementary, rather than adversarial.

-- shift from conversation to action, ultimately empowering presidents to create positive change on behalf of their students, their campuses, and their surrounding communities.
+- shift from conversation to action, ultimately empowering presidents and others to make meaning of the current environment and to create positive change on behalf of their students, their campuses, and their surrounding communities.